The Power of the Colony

 In winter, the focus is on survival.
 The bees, with their population at its lowest, cluster around the queen to keep her and themselves warm.
 They produce heat by eating the honey collected all year.
 They cycle within the cluster, with warmer bees from the inside taking a turn on the colder outside extremes.

 Ideally, they’ll keep the temperature in the center of the cluster at around 90F.
 If the temperature falls below 57F, however, they won’t be able to move, and will either starve or freeze to death, even if honey is close by.

 In late winter, if the bees have made it this far, they’ll start raising some brood, with production steadily increasing into the spring.
 The colony wants a healthy worker population ready to collect new food supplies as soon as the weather warms.

 Life inside the hive is relatively comfortable to the harsh and dangerous environment beyond its boundaries.
 The bees don’t leave other than when necessary.
-Bit there a number of reasons why they do need to do just that.
+But there are a number of reasons why they do need to do just that.

 The queen, as we’ve already discussed, will take a few flights at the very beginning of her life to orient and mate and then again if it’s time to swarm.
 The drones, too, go out frequently on mating flights.
 Beyond those, there are two main reasons worker bees may leave the hive – foraging and absconding.

 Foraging is the collection of materials outside the hive and is performed by worker bees late in life.